People Are Still Trying To Drop off Mail at This Bethesda Post Office-Turned-Gym | Washingtonian

 “If they’re coming from the north and walking, they’ll see the ‘United States Post Office,’” says Elisa Chetrit, who works the front desk and says people with packages come in daily, which will happen “maybe forever because we can’t take care of the lettering.”

-Truebody seeks to bring together all the trendy fitness boutique trends under one roof, with nine studios offering more than 100 classes per week, from rooftop yoga to cycling to barre.
+Truebody seeks to bring together all the fitness boutique trends under one roof, with nine studios offering more than 100 classes per week, from rooftop yoga to cycling to barre.
 There’s even a meditation labyrinth stained into the concrete on the back patio where you “learn to trust yourself and let go,” says general manager Robert Sherman.
-A Bethesda resident with 35 years of experience in the fitness industry, he had walked by the post office dozens of times, and when it came up for sale, partnered with brothers Alain and Marc Cohen of investment firm Cobra Ventures to transform the space, working with Reston’s Architecture Incorporated on the design, which took two years from concept to finish.
+A Bethesda resident with 35 years of experience in the fitness industry, he had walked by the post office dozens of times, and when it came up for sale, partnered with brothers Alain and Marc Cohen of investment firm Cobro Ventures to transform the space, working with Reston’s Architecture Incorporated on the design, which took two years from concept to finish.

 Existing structural confusion aside, modern features include an iPad for sign-ins and an app that allows you to pick a class and even select your spot ahead of time, a relief for back-row cyclists.
 Lighting in each room can be adjusted for mood, and the yoga studio has a large screen in the front of the room that displays serene images of sunrises and moonlit water “to transport you to a place with a feeling,” says Mensh.
 The locker rooms have Italian tile and rainfall shower heads.
 The courtyard for outdoor classes features a fire pit.

 Truebody shuns traditional pricing models, calling itself “members-focused,” says Mensh.
-This means you can join as a member and pay monthly (right now it’s $139 per month) with zero initiation fee for unlimited access to classes (there is no traditional open-floor weight or cardio).
+This means you can join as a member and pay monthly (right now it’s $139 per month) with zero initiation fee for unlimited access to classes (there is no traditional open-floor weights or cardio machines).
 You can cancel your membership at any time.
 Or, drop in at your leisure for a studio class—the full schedule can be found here.